Foreign capital losses – remittance basis

 Self-Assessment Tax return

 Individuals using the remittance basis by virtue of s809D do not have to file a self-assessment return in order to access the remittance basis.
-However, if an SA return has been issued or requested then they should include details of their use of the remittance basis by including Residence and domicile pages with the return, even if the remittance basis is accessed by using s809D [Box 29]. see RDRM32105
+However, where filing SA return they should include Residence and domicile pages and tick Box 29. see RDRM32105

 Split tax years